skylarweaver/zkp-test/README.md

 ```
 zkp-test-project/
+├── circuits/                  # Circom circuits for zero-knowledge proofs
+│   └── proveValueInMerkle.circom # Main circuit for proving values in a Merkle tree
 ├── zkp-frontend/              # Frontend React application
 │   ├── src/
 │   │   ├── components/        # UI components for each functionality